Prosecutor drops groping charge against former NY Gov. Cuomo

 Commisso says Cuomo slid his hand up her blouse and grabbed her breast when they were alone in an office at the governor’s mansion in Albany in late 2020.

-Her testimony was included in a report, released in August by state Attorney General Letitia James, that concluded Cuomo sexually harassed 11 women.
+Her testimony was included in a report, released in August by Democratic state Attorney General Letitia James, that concluded Cuomo sexually harassed 11 women.
 Cuomo announced his resignation a week after the release of the report, which he has attacked as inaccurate and biased.

 “I knew, and he knew, too, that that was wrong,” Commisso told investigators for the attorney general’s office.
 “And that I in no way, shape or form invited that, nor did I ask for it.
 I didn’t want it.”